Nirvana in Fire (5): A Plot

 The head of the caravan was Wei Zheng, the young chief of a kung fu sect headquartered at Medicine Valley and a man wanted by the Royal Discipline Committee for 13 years.

-He was wanted because he was Young Marshal Lin Shu’s most senior assistant in Red Feather Battalion, the vanguard troops of Red Flame Army, destroyed by Royal Discipline Committee and Marquis Xie under the emperor’s order.
+He was wanted because he was Young Marshal Lin Shu’s most senior assistant in Red Feather Battalion, the vanguard troops of Red Flame Army, destroyed by the Royal Discipline Committee and Marquis Xie under the emperor’s order.

 A market outside the city gate